washingtonyachtclub/documents/WYC_By-Laws.md

 ## Chiefs

 ### Requirements
-To become a Chief, one must have a Single-handed and Double-handed Skipper rating, be nominated to the position by the Executive Council or by the Members voting at a General Meeting.
+To become a Chief, one must have a Skipper rating, a whaler rating, and be nominated to the position by the Executive Council or by the Members voting at a General Meeting.
 There will be a probationary period of two quarters during which the Chief designation may be revoked by vote of the Executive Council or of a General Meeting.

 ### Duties
 The duties and the responsibilities of a Chief, to be exercised with discretion and courtesy, are to: